Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia: Care Instructions

 Iron Deficiency Anemia: Care Instructions

-You can also get anemia if you don't have enough iron in your diet or if it's hard for your body to absorb iron.
+Many things can cause anemia, such as blood loss from heavy menstrual periods or stomach ulcers.
+It can happen if you don't have enough iron in your diet or if it's hard for your body to absorb iron.
 In some cases, pregnancy causes anemia.
-That's because a pregnant woman needs more iron.
+That's because you need more iron during pregnancy.

-Your doctor may do more tests to find the cause of your anemia.
+Your doctor may do tests to find the cause.
 If a disease or other health problem is causing it, your doctor will treat that problem.

 It's important to follow up with your doctor to make sure that your iron level returns to normal.